hashicorp/packer/website/source/docs/builders/amazon-instance.html.md

 -   `block_duration_minutes` (int64) - Requires `spot_price` to
     be set.
 The required duration for the Spot Instances (also known as Spot blocks).
     This value must be a multiple of 60 (60, 120, 180, 240, 300, or 360).
+    You can't specify an Availability Zone group or a launch group if you specify a duration.

 -   `bundle_destination` (string) - The directory on the running instance where the bundled AMI will be saved prior to uploading.
 By default this is `/tmp`.